2donny/2donny/README.md

-## Tools I use recently
+## What I like to use

-- React.js, GraphQL, Redux, SWR, Styled-components
+- React.js, GraphQL, Styled-components

 - Node.js, TypeScript, Apollo-server

-- Prisma for ORM, Mongoose for ODM
+- Typeorm for ORM, Mongoose for ODM

 <br />